erwannlenoach/hotelradioIOS/README.md

-# Hotel Radio App - Android
+# Hotel Radio App - IOS

 Freelance project of a web radio app for Hotel Radio Paris, a Parisian independant radio.